-A home equity line of credit, or HELOC, functions like a credit card; you can borrow when you want to, up to a defined limit.
-A HELOC also resembles a credit card in that the interest rate is “variable,” a term that should set off alarms when you’re considering a loan because it means your interest rate is subject to fluctuations and can suddenly increase.
+A home equity line of credit, or HELOC, functions like a credit card; meaning you can borrow when you want to, up to a defined limit.
+A HELOC also resembles a credit card in that the interest rate is “variable,” a term that should set off alarm bells when you’re considering a loan because it means your interest rate is subject to fluctuations and can suddenly increase.

 Home equity loan

 A home equity loan is a one-time, lump-sum loan of a specific amount of cash that is to be paid back over a set amount of time.
 Home equity loans generally carry a fixed interest rate, so you can expect to pay the same amount every month.
 Home equity loan interest rates depend on a combination of your credit score and the housing market in which you live.